The History of Kalāhikiola Church

 What Reverend Bond found there was a roofed structure with open sides, built on the site of a former heiʻau, and often inhabited by feral pigs during the week.
 Unusable, it had to be torn down; the congregation met in a nearby sugar mill at ʻIole.

 In 1843 Reverend Bond and his congregation began the construction of a wooden church with a thatched roof.
 The oʻhia wood was obtained from Kalāhikiola hill, ten miles mauna of the church site.
 It was hauled overland by hand, as horses were rare at that time, and there were no oxen or mules.

 With incessant rains and cold winds in 1844, church attendance diminished, but the little congregation persisted.
 The church building was completed in November of 1845.
 Sunday church attendance increased to an average of 900.
 A bell was donated by a church in New York, whose pastor was a friend of Rev. Bondʻs.

-Coral was dug from the ocean floor to make lime; natives entired the ocean in a canoe, dove to the depth of 25 ft, pried the coral loose with a rock, tied a rope around it, hauled it to the surface, and dposited it on the beach.
-It was then carrid to the site on the shoulders of the people of the church.
-Hundreds of barrels of sand were brought by hand from Kawaihae and Pōlolu in small quantities, using such things as an old shirts, an apron, or a gourd.
+Coral was dug from the ocean floor to make lime; natives entered the ocean in a canoe, dove to the depth of 25 ft, pried the coral loose with a rock, tied a rope around it, hauled it to the surface, and deposited it on the beach.
+It was then carried to the site on the shoulders of the people of the church.
+Hundreds of barrels of sand were brought by hand from Kawaihae and Pōlolu in small quantities, using such things as old shirts, an apron, or a gourd.
 Bond asked every person to help carry these materials to the site, school children included, which the congregation did willingly.

 The lime made from fired coral, miseducating with water and sand, formed the mortar used to join the stones together.